itsabiral/jwks-server/README.md

 ## Overview

 This application provides endpoints to manage JSON Web Keys (JWKS) and issue JSON Web Tokens (JWTs) for authentication.
 It is built with nodejs and express, it utilizes the `jsonwebtoken` and `node-jose` libraries for handling JWTs and key management.
+Update: It manages public/private key pairs securely, and logs authentication attempts.
+It includes a rate limiter for enhanced security and performance.

 I am now using sqlite to store the tokens.